Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown:: Is there a smart contract code linter?

     Yes.
-You can use the `fmt` and the `cargo clippy` linter tools as described in the `README <https://github.com/Concordium/concordium-rust-smart-contracts>`_.
+You can use the ``fmt`` and the ``cargo clippy`` linter tools as described in the `README <https://github.com/Concordium/concordium-rust-smart-contracts>`_.

 .. dropdown:: Are tests executed in parallel or sequentially?

-    Tests run in parallel by default by the following two commands
+    Tests run in parallel by default with the following two commands

     .. code-block:: console